ernestk-git/data-scientist-ish/tutorials/xgboost.md

 6. `cp make/config.mk ./config.mk`
 7. `make -j4`
 8. `cd python-package`
-8a.
-If you wish to install xgboost to a particular env (python 3 or fastai, for instance), activate it now: `source activate fastai`
+9. (Optional) If you wish to install xgboost to a particular env (python 3 or fastai, for instance), activate it now: `source activate fastai`
-9. python setup.py install
+10. python setup.py install

 Alternatively, you can brew install gcc5, but I like to have the latest version of things.